AliRezaJoodi/AVR_Projects/README.md

 ## AVR Microcontroller Projects for Beginners

-I'm uploading my old files on the repository.
+I'm uploading my personal old projects on the repository.

 ### Gallery of the Repository
 ![](Thermometer%20Using%20LM35/Simulate/Album.png)